Jean-Marie Massaud: Biography

-Beyond these elegant designs, his quest for lightness – in matters of essence – synthesize three broader stakes: individual and collective fulfillment, economic and industrial efficiency, and environmental concerns.
+Beyond these elegant designs, his quest for lightness – in matters of essence – synthesizes three broader stakes: individual and collective fulfillment, economic and industrial efficiency, and environmental concerns.
 "I'm trying to find an honest, generous path with the idea that, somewhere between the hard economic data, there are users.
 People."

 His creations, whether speculative or pragmatic, explore this imperative paradigm: reconciling pleasure with responsibility, the individual with the collective.
 When asked to imagine a new stadium for the city of Guadalajara, Mexico, he comes back with a never seen before cloud and volcano-shaped building, integrated in a vast urban-development program that re-unite leisure and culture, nature and urbanization, sport aficionados and local citizens.
 Instead of implanting a stadium, he proposed an environment.
 And the initial vision has proven a realistic approach: the project has come to life in July 2011.

-More recently, his concept car developed in partnership with major car brand, has the same objective.
+More recently, his concept car developed in partnership with Toyota, has the same objective.
 MEWE is a synthesis of economical and ecological concepts, integrating issues specific to each stakeholder: the user, industry, and the environment.
 A pioneering multiple-use platform that is a car for the people, with a body in expanded polypropylene foam: a major innovation.
 "When I'm working on a project, there’s always an attempt to renew the subject I’m involved in".
 Another distinctive aspect of his approach.

-Denying trend and fashion, Jean Marie prefers questioning the existing, working out on progress and eventually proposing answers to contemporary stakes.
+Far away from trends and fashions, Jean Marie Massaud prefers questioning the existing, working out on progress and eventually proposing timeless and holistic answers to contemporary stakes.
 It is this symbiosis between Man, his creations and his natural environment, that Jean Marie Massaud strives. to reach, as a catalyst to innovation, as an economic model and as a life project.